 Whatever the case, I could totally see why the experience of travelling would be of interest.
 After all, knowing what to expect is always nice.

-I hope it’ll shed some light on the incredible time you’re sure to have!
+I hope they’ll shed some light on the incredible time you’re sure to have!

-The Experience of Travel: 15 Inevitable Features of Every Travel Experience
+My Travel Experience: 15 Features of the Travel Experience

 1. The Nervous Excitement